dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 Then just make sure you save it, and you're good to go for this file.
 As a note, ***"requirements.txt"*** is a standard naming convention of this file, so Docker when building the container image, will specifically look for a file name ***"requirements.txt"*** to find the names of add-ons to install.

 ### .dockerignore
 The .dockerignore file is used to tell Docker, *"Do not include these things in the Docker image"*.
 This can be done for a number of reasons, but in our case, we don't want anything related to git, terraform, or these project instructions in our image, as they have no use for the container.
-In your terminal run `code .dockerignore`, copy and paste the contents below:
+In your terminal run `code .dockerignore` (note the dot "." at the beginning of the filename), copy and paste the contents below:

 ```
 __pycache__